I Know This Because Tyler Knows This: Leadership Lessons from Fight Club

 The genesis of Fight Club is when Tyler Durden says, “I want you to do me a favor.
 I want you to hit me as hard as you can… I don’t want to die without any scars.”
 I too don’t want to die without any scars.
 I don’t care if they are literal or figurative.
 I want to be tested to the limit and pressed hard.
 I want to try, and fail, and try again.
 I like to take risks and see what happens.
 Read my article on The GoPro Approach to Leadership for more thoughts on that.

 This isn’t a how-to blog article.
 I’ve covered how-to’s on various ways to be a good leader many times.
 This article is about why.
 Just like Tyler Durden says, we are a generation without purpose and too many of us hate our jobs.
-Unlike Tyler Durden, I don’t think we should start up a bunch of Fight Clubs, then go tear down society.
-Instead, we should be real leaders that inspire, but not demand, authenticity, vulnerability, passion, love, drive, compassion, tenacity, collaboration, inter-dependency, and achievement.
+Unlike Tyler Durden, I don’t think we should start up a bunch of Fight Clubs, and then go tear down society.
+Instead, we should be real leaders who inspire, but not demand, authenticity, vulnerability, passion, love, drive, compassion, tenacity, collaboration, inter-dependency, and achievement.
 That’s what our generation needs.

 I know this because Tyler knows this